Ahmed-Arafat10/Git/Git.md

 ..
 Commit #5 : p1,p2
 use : $ git reset --mixed HEAD~5
-Now working directory is : p1,p2,p3,p4,p5 {Not changed from lastest Commit}
+Now working directory is : p1,p2,p3,p4,p5 {Not changed from latest Commit}
 Now Staging Area is : p3,p4,p5 are untracked files { Staging Area of Commit #5 so, needed to use $ git add .}
-Now lastest commit is : p1,p2 { Commit #5 }
+Now latest commit is : p1,p2 { Commit #5 }
 --------------------------------------------------------